Groupon plans bigger holiday push this year

 Groupon plans to offer so-called "Epic Deals" starting Nov 15.
 These will be specific experiences, such as a round-the-world trip and a cooking class and group dinner with Chef Todd English.

-Groupon also plans to offer a national deal with retailer American Apparel Inc APP.A, as well as discounts on products like electronics, home goods and fitness products.
+Groupon also plans to offer a national deal with retailer American Apparel Inc, as well as discounts on products like electronics, home goods and fitness products.

 "We learned a lot from last year," said Aaron Cooper, chief of gifting at Groupon.